trynova/nova/README.md

 ## Notes

-# XSS IN MUSTACHE WITH TILDAS RIGHT NOW

 - None of the parsers currently support source map modes, but this is planned.
 - The Mustache parser does not support custom delimiters.
   [See the Mustache(5) reference.](https://mustache.github.io/mustache.5.html#Set-Delimiter)